Password Boss Review 2026: An Underdog Password Management Solution

 It probably goes without saying, but privacy is really important in a password manager.
 You’re essentially trusting this company with some of the most important personal data you have, so you want to make sure that the password manager you choose won’t misuse or misplace your information.

-Password Boss has a fairly comprehensive privacy policy that the company keeps updated (as of this writing, the last update was in February 2023).
-The policy outlines all the details of how Password Boss can store and/or use your data, and your rights around it.
-As far as the policy itself, it’s pretty standard — we don’t see anything out of place.
+Password Boss has a fairly comprehensive privacy policy that the company keeps updated (as of this writing, the last update was in April 2024).
+The policy outlines all the details of how Password Boss can store or use your data, and your rights around it.
+As far as the policy itself, it’s pretty standard and we don’t see anything glaring.

 Password Boss third-party audits